-- 24. The introduction of the follow on s47B action in a specialized court was seen as a great step forward and, if reformed so as to become an opt-out action, may still become an ideal procedural mechanism.
-In fact, a procedure based on such a revised s47B action applicable to generically and on a standalone rather than simply a follow-on basis could widen the scope of what is currently permissible in the High Court and other civil fora.
-Equally, its utility could properly be increased through the introduction a court-based approval of ad hoc bodies as representatives (see below). - 25.
+- 25. The introduction of the follow on s47B action in a specialized court was seen as a great step forward and, if reformed so as to become an opt-out action, may still become an ideal procedural mechanism in the CAT.
+In fact, a procedure based on such a revised s47B action applicable generically and on a standalone rather than simply a follow-on basis could widen the scope of what is currently permissible in the High Court and other civil fora.
+Equally, its utility could properly be increased through the introduction a court-based approval of ad hoc bodies as representatives (see below) in addition to pre-authorised bodies. - 26.
 The introduction of an opt-out system however, could warrant any action being subject to more checks and balances including close court management, which would include judicial discretion to conduct certification and permission hearings with regards to designated bodies.
-However, given the cost risks involved and the potential need for third party funders to be satisfied on the case prospects, and the reputational risks, it is highly unlikely that designated or indeed ad hoc bodies will bring unmeritorious actions, especially given robust case management, certification and the possibility of the imposition of security for costs. - 26.
+However, given the cost risks involved and the potential need for third party funders to be satisfied on the case prospects, and the reputational risks, it is highly unlikely that designated or indeed ad hoc bodies will bring unmeritorious actions, especially given robust case management, certification and the possibility of the imposition of security for costs. - 27.
 In the US the opt-out regime governed by Rule 23 of the Federal Court Rules class actions are closely managed and, including class certification and permission stages; court approved settlements and fairness hearings so that those who wish to opt out may do so.
-Lawyers fees are also court approved.
+Lawyers' fees are also court approved.
 Absent any of the procedural features in England which led to past class actions excesses in the US it may be advisable to adopt aspects of this process where it is efficient and expedient to do so to satisfy defendants and the court, the actions have merit and good prospects.
 While it is clear that collective actions bring benefits insofar as access to justice is concerned, in that they, as Andrews has pointed out, enable do not require an 'alleged victim of a legal wrong' to take positive steps to bring an action, 'enable rights to be vindicated that cannot readily be enforced by individual action . . . [and redress] procedural inequality between small claimants and large defendants.'
-142
+145

-- 27. In order to ensure, in the interests of the claimant class, defendants and the court that a collective action is the most appropriate procedural mechanism in terms of efficiency, economy, fairness and access to justice before such an action should be permitted to proceed it should be subject to positive certification by the court.
+- 28. In order to ensure, in the interests of the claimant class, defendants and the court that a collective action is the most appropriate procedural mechanism in terms of efficiency, economy, fairness and access to justice before such an action should be permitted to proceed it should be subject to positive certification by the court.
 In carrying out the certification process at the initial case management stage the court should assess the proposed collective action according to a number of criteria.
 Such criteria have been set in a number of jurisdictions with some variations.
-Broadly they could include: - a.
+146 Broadly they could include: - a.
 Numerosity: minimum size of the class; - b.
 Preliminary merits of the claim; - c.
-Commonality: a nexus between factual and legal issues between the group members bringing the claim;
+Commonality: a nexus between factual and legal issues between the group members bringing the claim; - d.
+Superiority: whether the collective procedure is superior to other means of resolving the dispute between group members and the defendant; and

-142 Andrews, Multi-Party Proceedings in England: Representative and Group Actions, Duke Journal of Comparative and International Law (Vol. 11) (2001) 249 at 263.
+145 Andrews, Multi-Party Proceedings in England: Representative and Group Actions, Duke Journal of Comparative and International Law (Vol. 11) (2001) 249 at 263.

-143 See Mulheron: The Class Action in Common Law Legal Systems: A Comparative Perspective, (Hart Publishing) (2004), Part 11.
+Mulheron: The Class Action in Common Law Legal Systems: A Comparative Perspective, (Hart Publishing) (2004), Part 11.